Skip to main content

 }

 All matched lobbies get the same matchId and same server.
-Clients connect to server.ports[0].host:port.
+Clients connect to server.network_ports[0].host:external_port.
+The server block is the same shape as GET /v3/servers/{instance_id} — server is a primitive the lobby wraps around.

 Cancel Matchmaking